coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 having the Improved Two-Weapon Fighting feat, even if he does not have the normal prerequisites for that feat.

-As before, the benefits of the ranger's chosen style apply only when he wears light or no armor.
+As before, the benefits of the ranger’s chosen style apply only when he wears light or no armor.
 He loses all benefits of his combat style when wearing medium or heavy armor.